 Spoon mixture evenly between prepared baking dishes (each one should be around 3/4 to 7/8 full).

-8. Prepare and add au gratin topping.
+8. Prepare and add topping.

 Melt the remaining 1 tablespoon butter in a small mixing bowl and melt in the microwave.
 Stir in bread crumbs and chopped parsley.
 Sprinkle over top of seafood mixture.